Why Am I Not Losing Weight? A List of Common Weight Loss Obstacles

 It’s best to analyze the nutrition label in its entirety before making the decision to buy.

 Related article from WebMD: Diet Mistakes: 6 Reasons Why You’re Not Losing Weight

 Weight loss obstacle 6: Too many carbs and not enough protein

 Because I am a nutritionist and my job is to analyze all aspects of food and its consumption, I often look at what people eat and how much they eat.
 I do this at the grocery store, restaurants and when analyzing clients’ food logs.

 In doing so, one of the first things I notice is that people many people are unable to lose weight because the ratio of carbohydrates to protein is simply too high.

 A number of recent studies suggest that reducing your carb intake and increasing protein can and does lead to a reduced appetite.

 Easy question, difficult answer.

 Again, this is subject to change and depends on a person’s individual situation and how many grams of carbs he or she is presently eating.
-If your goal is to lose weight fast, this number must be lowered to 20 to 30 grams per day (this does not include fruits and vegetables).
+If your goal is to lose weight a little faster, this number must be lowered to 20 to 30 grams per day.
+Fruits and vegetables are not included.